Opening Night in the Sloterpark

 Can I apply for more than one instrument?

 Yes, but each instrument requires a separate application.
-Please note: for secondary instruments like the piccolo, alto oboe and bass clarinet, no separate application is required.
+Please note: for secondary instruments like the piccolo, English horn, E flat clarinet, bass clarinet and contrabassoon, no separate application is required.

 Can I participate in Young more than once?

 Yes.
+Candidates do however have to apply again each year and send in new audition videos.
 In the event that two candidates are deemed equally suitable, new participants will be given priority.

 Do I have to be nominated to apply to Young?

-Do my two references both have to be from musicians?
+Do my nominator and referent both have to be musicians?

 No, but it is helpful if at least one of them is.
-Music teachers, orchestral conductors and private teachers are all acceptable as musical referees, but a reference from an academy teacher or other non-musical mentor is also possible.
+Music teachers, orchestral conductors and private teachers are all acceptable as nominator or referent, but a reference from an academy teacher or other non-musical mentor is also possible.

 My solo is longer than three minutes.
 Is that allowed?